d9pouces/PolyArchiv/doc/source/configuration.rst

   * rolling_archive: creates an archive, pushes it to a remote location.
 Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

 These remote repositories are optional and you can of course use only local backups.
-All parameters (especially the remote location) can depend on the date and time, and on the hostname.
+Several remote parameters (especially the remote location) can depend on the date/time or the hostname (check the remote doc for more information).

-Each repository (either local or remote) is associated to a backup frequency.
-If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.
+Each repository (either local or remote) can be associated to a backup frequency: if a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.

-Finally, all remote repositories must store some metadata at a predictable (independant of the time and hostname) remote location (HTTP/SSH/file).
-These metadata can be required for restore operations.
+If no frequency is set, then the backup is performed every time you launch polyarchiv.

 Local repositories
 ------------------